helldivers-2/discord-bot/docs/index.md

 # Home!

-HellCom StratDef Network, a Helldivers 2 Discord bot.
+HellCom StratDef Network, a Helldivers 2 Community-driven Discord bot.
 This project is meant to be a utility/helper bot for any Helldivers Discords!

 ## Discord App Directory (Invite)